tengyifei/gwtphp/README.md

   String greetServer(String name) throws IllegalArgumentException;
 }
 ```
-Compile the project.
-The gwtphp-maps folder can be found in war/example.
-Copy the contents in "php" folder in this repository to the war/example directory as well.
+The gwtphp-maps folder can be found in `war/example`.

 Directory structure (as of now):
 ```
 example/
+  vendor/
     gwtphp/
+	...
   gwtphp-maps/
     com/
       example/